etcinit/nexus/README.md

 - The server validates the key and checks for access grants
 - The server responds with a list of configuration files in JSON that the application has been given access to

+This current version:
+- Uses SQLite
+- Is not ready for production

 __This is a work in progress__

+## Requirements

+- Node.js v0.10
+- Grunt (`npm install -g grunt-cli`)
+- Bower (`npm install -g bower`)

+## Setup

+First, check the configuration file in `/config`
+After the application is configured, you can run the following commands to get the server running:

+1.- Clone the git repository: `git clone git@github.com:eduard44/nexus.git`

+2.- `cd nexus`

+3.- Install Node.js dependencies: `npm install`

+4.- Install Bower dependencies: `bower install` or `bower update`

+5.- Build JS and SCSS files: `grunt build`

+6.- Run the server: `node app --rebuild` or `node app` if the database is already created

+Now, you can head to `http://localhost:5000` an login with user `root` and password `root`